 Person familiar with deal: Holland, Rockies agree to deal

-A person familiar with the deal tells The Associated Press that reliever Greg Holland has agreed to a contract with the Colorado Rockies The deal is pending a physical, the person said Wednesday, speaking on condition of anonymity because the agreement was not announced.
-Holland was the Royals closer through most of 2014 and 2015, when they made back-to-back trips to the World Series.
+In this April 8, 2015, file photo, Kansas City Royals relief pitcher Greg Holland throws during a baseball game against the Chicago White Sox at Kauffman Stadium in Kansas City, Mo.
+A person familiar with the deal tells The Associated Press that reliever Greg Holland has agreed to a contract with the Colorado Rockies The deal is pending a physical, the person said Wednesday, Jan.
+25, 2017, speaking on condition of anonymity because the agreement was not announced.

 Add your comments below